ylletjs/yllet/README.md

 You can also set headers using `client.header()` with key/value or object.

+The Axios instance is accessable on the client instance, just use `client.axios` and then you can use interceptors or something other.

 ## Resources

 Yllet client instance provides the following basic request methods: